 All day Thursday the 8th the Muestra Gastronómica -- food fest -- will be underway in Plaza Machado, and after dark the King of Joy will be crowned on the Malecon overlooking the Sea of Cortez between the Deer Monument and Casa del Marino.

 Rey de la Alegria, the King of Joy, is the modern name for the El Rey Feo, the Ugly King.

 All the way back to the first official Mazatlan carnivals in 1898 and 1899, this carnaval character was El Rey Feo.
 In a strikingly modern attempt at politically correct speech he was re-named the King of Joy in 1965.
 To some degree the re-branding didn't really stick: many Mazatlecos still refer to him as Rey Feo...

 The candidates for 2018 Mazatlan King of Joy were Fabián Ernesto Maldonado Cázares, César Tulio Martínez Tirado and Radamés, with Tulio winning by a landslide with over three times the number of votes as the runner-up, Radamés, who has been named our Prince.

-The Mazatlan King's coronation is always a Banda Bash, and this year the crowd will be entertained by La Banda Carnaval!
-Let the street party begin!
+The Mazatlan King's coronation is always a Banda Bash, let the street party begin!